ScottArbeit/Grace/docs/Design and Motivations.md

 And in a world where hybrid and remote work is growing, Grace offers entirely new experiences with a live, two-way channel between client and server, linking repository users together in new ways, including auto-rebasing immediately after promotions (which are merges, sort-of).

 There's so much more to do in UX for version control.
-Grace is a platform for exploring where it can go next, while remaining easy to use, and easy to understand.
+Grace is a platform for exploring where it can go next.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Orange3.svg)